 New Towns, Our Town: Stories on Screen

-New Towns, Our Town – Stories on Screen is an innovative film project that seeks to increase the visibility of, and pride in, the story of the New Town movement, and the unique social history and heritage of these pioneering towns.
-The project takes place in the first four of the UK’s New Towns – Stevenage, Crawley, Hemel Hempstead and Harlow – using rare archive film footage to explore the shared experiences of their residents.
+New Towns, Our Town – Stories on Screen was an innovative film project that sought to increase the visibility of, and pride in, the story of the New Town movement, and the unique social history and heritage of these pioneering towns.
+The project took place in the first four of the UK’s New Towns – Stevenage, Crawley, Hemel Hempstead and Harlow – using rare archive film footage to explore the shared experiences of their residents.